Omeprazole, clarithromycin, and amoxicillin (Oral route)

 It is important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.
 Blood, urine, and other laboratory tests may be needed to check for unwanted effects.
 If your condition does not improve, or if it becomes worse, discuss this with your doctor.

-Do not use this medicine if you are also using certain ergot medicines (such as dihydroergotamine, ergotamine, D.H.E.
+Do not use this medicine if you are also using certain ergot medicines (eg, dihydroergotamine, ergotamine, D.H.E.
 45®, Ergomar®, Ergostat®, or Migranal®) or pimozide (Orap®).
 Using these medicines together may increase risk for more serious side effects.

 Make sure your doctor knows if you are pregnant or planning to become pregnant.
 If you become pregnant while using this medicine, tell your doctor right away.